Basically all robot learning systems today (December, 2025) are pure

 state

-of a kitchen at the beginning of the
+of a messy kitchen at the

-task, we do not have the ability to easily perfectly replicate the
+beginning of a “clean the kitchen” task, we do not have the ability to

-clutter in the kitchen hundreds of times, nor do we have strong enough
+easily perfectly replicate the clutter in the kitchen hundreds of times,

-base models that we can reliably fully clean the kitchen with some
+nor do we have strong enough base models that we can reliably fully

-nonzero success rate.
+clean the kitchen with some nonzero success rate.

 Thus, we either need to leverage simulation, where we can reliably